-Organisational-level – Organizations can provide adequate resources to help their people identify and address skill gaps to cope with changing job requirements.
+Organisational-level – Organisations can provide adequate resources to help their people identify and address skill gaps to cope with changing job requirements.
 Human-centric skills, like empathy and communication, are becoming more important to preserve human authenticity and help people succeed in the age of AI.

 Regulatory-level – Governments can set regulations and guidelines to establish boundaries on the business activities that can involve the support of AI and technology.
-They can also collaborate with organizations to provide financial support and resources for people who experience job displacement to be reskilled.
+They can also collaborate with organisations to provide financial support and resources for people who experience job displacement to be reskilled.

-Read more about Professor Lynda Gratton’s latest article on “How we can protect jobs from the ChatGPT revolution” here.
+You can read Professor Lynda Gratton’s latest article on “How we can protect jobs from the ChatGPT revolution” here.